 Since the Group has many kinds of functional currency, the information on foreign exchange gains (losses) on monetary items is disclosed by total amount.
-For years ended December 31, 2021 and 2020, foreign exchange gains (including realized and unrealized portions) amounted to \$126,890 thousand and \$43,933 thousand, respectively.
+For years ended December 31, 2022 and 2021, foreign exchange gains (losses) (including realized and unrealized portions) amounted to \$254,440 thousand and \$(126,890) thousand, respectively.